 In the USA, fuel costs have risen to multi-year highs.
 Consumers continue to face the biggest jump in their energy bills in more than a decade, with the price of electricity in November 2021 rising 6.5% from the same month a year ago.3

 Whilst most domestic households might only heat their homes during the winter months, they use energy all year round to heat their hot water.
 That means saving water must take on a far more significant meaning as it will serve to reduce energy bills.

 With ambitious targets to hit net zero, energy suppliers have ramped up their customer communications and engagement to encourage customers to reduce their energy consumption.
 Now it’s time to include messages relating to reducing water consumption – to help customers to reduce their energy bills in light of the rising cost of energy.

 That’s where we come in.
 Advizzo can assist water and energy suppliers to help their customers reduce their energy bills by reducing both their water and energy consumption.
-Our data science and behavioural science based customer engagement programs are based on the behavioural science based nudge theory.
+Our data science and behavioral science based customer engagement programs are based on the behavioral science based nudge theory.
 Discover how a nudge can help your customers save energy and water.

-For a sector like utilities, where small changes in customer behaviour can lead to significant changes in consumption, nudging customers by using behavioural science based customer engagement strategies are becoming increasingly popular.
+For a sector like utilities, where small changes in customer behavior can lead to significant changes in consumption, nudging customers by using behavioral science based customer engagement strategies are becoming increasingly popular.